sujee/ai-studio-cookbook/lora/lora-1/README.md

 ## Overview

-You can use LORA adapters in [Nebius AI Studio](https://studio.nebius.com/) UI.
-This example shows how to create some cool images using this feature.
+You can use LoRA adapters directly in the [Nebius AI Studio](https://studio.nebius.com/) UI.
+This guide shows how to plug in a LoRA and make cool, themed images.

 **Watch the video**